svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

 ## Current / Load

-Load regulation good: ±50μV/mA and the load is high and constant.
+Load regulation good: ±50μV/mA and the load impedance is high and constant.

 As this design drives two DACs, the kelvin connections only take us to the Vrefp and Vrefn buffers.
 The [DAC boards](./pitch-dac.md) provide their own force/sense buffers to drive the voltage reference inputs on each DAC.